Subjects taught in 2022 will be in one of three delivery modes: Dual-Delivery, Online or On Campus.

-This subject aims to provide opportunities for students to gain an understanding in, and extend the practice of biomedical research.
+This subject aims to provide opportunities for students to gain an understanding in, and extend the practice of translational biomedical research, and to understand the importance of research translation from the bench to the clinic leads to improved clinical management of human health and disease.

 Intended learning outcomes